 Produced by Kris Angel Ditan, Lance Lascano, Louisse Carlo Ledonio, Joshua Oledan, Michaela Bueno, Michael Christopher Villan, Maelanie Ann Requierme, Kenji Yoshida, and Jairus Bredes of South Frame Visuals from the National Capital Region (NCR).

-Winner: 2nd Runner-up
+Award: 2nd Runner-up

 How would a continuously warming world affect people?
 Set in the future, “Jeremiah at ang Bayan ng Gomorrah” imagines the struggle of a community in search for clean water to drink.